Foreign policy of the Nixon administration: 1972: LINEBACKER I

-After the failed Easter Offensive the government of Nguyễn Văn Thiệu made a fatal strategic mistake.
+After the Easter Offensive the government of Nguyễn Văn Thiệu made a fatal strategic mistake.
 Overconfident of its military prowess, it adopted a policy of static defense that made its units vulnerable; worse, it failed to use the breathing space to reorganize and rebuilt its faulty command structure.
 The departure of American forces and American money lowered morale in both military and civilian South Vietnam.
 Desertions rose as military performance indicators sank, and no longer was the US looking over the shoulder demanding improvement.
 Politics, not military need, still ruled the South Vietnamese Army.
 On other side, the PAVN had been badly mauled—the difference was that it knew it and it was determined to rebuild.
 Discarding guerrilla tactics, Giap three years to rebuild his forces into a strong conventional army.
 Without constant American bombing it was possible to solve the logistics problem by modernizing the Ho Chi Minh trail with 12,000 more miles of roads.
 Brazenly, he even constructed a pipeline along the Trail to bring in gasoline for the next invasion.